zixuan75/react-project/README.md

 Then replace the files and folder that you've deleted with all of the files in this project.

-Last, delete unneccsary files and folders on the directory by running these commands:
+Last, delete unnecessary files and folders on the directory by running these commands:

 > rm -rf source\*
 >